Benedict258/se-assignment-2-introduction-to-software-engineering-Benedict258/README.md

 Software Design Principles:
 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Testing in Software Engineering:
+ANSWER:
+### Modularity in Software Design

+**Concept of Modularity:**
+The concept of modularity entails the act of partitioning a software system into micro components or modules which are unique and self-contained within the framework of the overall system with each particular module embracing specific characteristics of the system.
+It is easier to understand, develop or even maintain a module when they contain elements that are strongly related and the interaction between modules is low.

+**Improvement in Maintainability:**
+- **Isolation of Changes:** Accepts modifications on one module without interfacing with the rest.
+- **Easier Debugging:** Debugging is much easier when the affected module is small, therefore leading to senior identification and fix time.
+- **Code Reusability:** Ensures that similar chunks of code are written and maintained within or across projects.

+**Enhancement in Scalability:**
+- **Flexibility:**Modular design – Implementation allows for addition/removal of specific modules unlike clustered designs that do not allow modification to a specific cluster.
+- **Parallel Development:** It facilitates mutual development of modules, hence enhancing efficiency.
+- **Resource Allocation:** Enables utilization of resources based on the priority given in the modules thus contributing to efficiency.

+### Testing in Software Engineering

+**Testing in Software Engineering:**
+Testings are the processes that check the software to determine if it meets all the requirements, behaves as intended or is maintainable.

+**Types of Testing:**
+- **Unit Testing:** Compiles and executes a single module.
+- **Integration Testing:It is a testing methodology that aims at or focuses on testing the interactions of various modules.
+- **System Testing:** The commerces checks all the features.
+- **Acceptance Testing:◦ End customer oriented testing.

+**Importance of Testing:**
+- **Quality Assurance:** Makes sure software delivered to users meets quality standards.
+- **Bug Detection:** Corrects the imperfection and thereby increasing dependability.
+- **Risk Mitigation:** Impacts in reducing probability of failure or malfunction.
+- **Customer Satisfaction:** Is a way of improving customer satisfaction plus an increase in trust.

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems: